18paulb/316Instructions/README.md

 # Conclusion
 **Congratulations!**

-By following these steps, you have successfully edited a simple webpage using HTML and CSS.
-You’ve learned the basics of editing a simple webpage using HTML and CSS.
+By following these steps, you have successfully edited a simple webpage.
+You’ve learned the basics of using HTML and CSS.
 Through this exercise, you’ve explored fundamental techniques such as...

 1. Modifying text
 2. Changing images
 3. Updating body content
-4. Ultering background colors
+4. Altering background colors

 These basic steps provide a starting point for editing and personalizing websites.
 With a bit of practice, you can try making more changes and exploring other features of HTML and CSS to further customize webpages as you become more comfortable with the process.

+### Survey
+Let us know how you did!
+Take our survey here: https://forms.gle/XGoQfi4BTCYuYp6V6